safr-ai-lab/pandora-llm/README.md

+# Code Organization

+Any script of the form `run_{XXX}.py` runs an experiment. `scripts/{XXX}.sh` is where you can run our exact commands.

+All experiment runs should save models to the `models/` folder and all results to the `results/` folder.
+Each attack has a class with a `get_default_name` method that makes its own subdirectory within the `results/` folder.

+The library is housed in `src/` and split into three folders: `attacks/`, `routines/`, and `utils/`. `attacks/` contains a wrapper class for each attack that facilitates the methods. `routines/` contains often-used procedures such as training a model, generating from a model, evaluating loss on a model, etc. `utils/` contains other utilities; namely, dataset loading, plotting, etc.

 ## Final Repo

 The goal of this repo is to have the productionized codebase that we want to run  final experiments on, and ideally, submit to D&B.